kzhu2099/My-NYT/README.md

 # MyNYT

-MyNYT is a library that accesses the publicly available RSS feeds of the New York Times and converts it to an easy-to-digest daily summary.
+mynyt is a library that accesses the publicly available RSS feeds of the New York Times and converts it to an easy-to-digest daily summary.

 ## Features